THE MEANING BEHIND PRODUCE PLU CODES

-The 4 or 5 digit codes actually have meaning beyond a price look up at the checkout.
-Just like a bar code, the PLU identifies the SKU (product item, size and price).
-But did you know that you can decipher the PLU to know if the produce item was conventionally grown or if it is organic?
-PLU codes leading with a number 3 or 4 identify produce items that are conventionally grown.
+Want to know if the produce item was conventionally grown or if it is organic?
+The PLU code can help decipher that.
+PLUs leading with a number 3 or 4 identify produce items that are conventionally grown.
 Usually these codes are four digits in length and the PLU code range is 3000 to 4999.
-However, to allow for an increase in packaged produce in the coming years, the once reserved 83000 to 84999 series of numbers (originally designated for the now abandoned GMO produce SKU), will be split between conventional and organic to expand the number of available SKU’s.
+However, to allow for an increase in packaged produce in the coming years, the once reserved 83000 to 84999 series of numbers – originally designated for the now abandoned GMO produce SKU – will be split between conventional and organic to expand the number of available SKU’s.
 For conventional produce, the numbers 83000 to 83999.

 In the current numbering system, if a PLU code starts with a 9, it means it is organically grown.
 This should be a 5-digit code and is a good way to know you have selected the right produce item if you choose to buy organic.
 With the expansion of produce items coming to market and the abandonment of the GMO number series, numbers 84000 to 84999 will be dedicated to organic produce.

-But what about the bar code that I see sometimes on the PLU code label?
-The small double-decker bar code is virtually no different to a bar code on any stored purchased product.
+But what about the barcode on the PLU code label?
+The small double-decker barcode is virtually no different to a barcode on any stored purchased product.
 It looks different because it is stacked to fit into the small label real estate.
-Technically it is called a GS1 Databar Stacked Omnidirectional Bar Code.
-You can read more about bar coding fresh produce here.
+Technically it is called a GS1 Databar Stacked Omnidirectional Barcode.
+You can read more about barcoding fresh produce here.

 Scan or type?
-If the fresh produce item has a bar code label, then it is good to scan at the checkout.
-If you are in the self-checkout isle, you might be requested to weigh the products to calculate the final price; remember to keep everything else off the scale otherwise those will be some expensive apples!
+If the fresh produce item has a barcode label, then it is good to scan at the checkout.
 If the produce product has a PLU code, simply enter this number and enter the quantity or weigh the products.